clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on macOS 12.5.1 Monterey using MacPorts.
+Builds a LAMP (MAMP) stack on macOS 14.3 Sonoma using MacPorts.

 Intended to be used on a fresh macOS install.

-The main branch supports MySQL 5.7.
+The main branch supports MySQL 8.

-The mariadb55 branch supports MariaDB 5.5.

-For versions of macOS before 10.13 use the pre-high-sierra branch.
+For versions of macOS before Sonoma use the appropriate branch.

 Please read this README all the way through before beginning.